tattle-made/website/README.md

 - It is important to add the _"day"_ in the date.
 - Currently, tags cannot be written as arrays.

+### Adding Tags to blog posts
+Try to from the following list of tags
+1. bts (behind the scene), announcement
+2. Themes : responsible-ai, online-harms, civic-agency
+3. Topic : archives, misinformation, content-moderation, media-literacy, web-scraping

 ## Tech Stack

 Gatsby, ReactJS, Github Actions